frank-liu/vscode-docs/docs/copilot/copilot-smart-actions.md

 To review a code block in the editor:

 1. Open your application code file.
-1. Select the code you want to fix.
+1. Select the code you want to review.
 1. Right-click and select **Generate Code** > **Review**.

     VS Code creates review comments in the **Comments** panel and also shows them inline in the editor.